-There are many things that we consider simple.
-We tend to take for granted only because they come naturally to us: breathing properly, watching the sunrise, listening to our favorite songs.
+There are many things we consider simple.
+We tend to take them for granted just because they come naturally to us: breathing properly, watching the sunrise, listening to our favorite songs.

-In the end, we realize that there are people in the world, many also around us, who find these "simple" things a challenge, because they live in conditions of difficulty and discomfort that prevent them from doing them with our own ease.
+In the end, we realize that there are people in the world, many even around us, who find these "simple" things a challenge, because they experience conditions of difficulty and discomfort that prevent them from doing them as easily as we do.

 Some simple things can only come from difficult people

-T'ROI is for this.
+This is what T'ROI is for.
 It is a comfortable looking chair whose main feature is the extended arms.
 That's all?
 Already.
-This slight step will actually help older people or people with disabilities sit and stand without needing the assistance of others.
+This light step will actually help the elderly or people with infirmities to sit and stand up without needing assistance from other people.

-The designer Sarah Hossli developed T'ROI with the help of the residents of Generationehaus Neubad, a retirement home in Basel, Switzerland.
-Here they are: you can see them while they "test" the product :)
+The designer Sarah Hossli developed T'ROI with the help of residents of Generationehaus Neubad, a retirement home in Basel, Switzerland.
+Here they are: you can see them carrying out the "tests" on the product :)

-Here instead you will find some passages from "simple" ideas to the realization of T'ROI, both in single version and adapted to multiple uses and multiple scenarios.
+Here, however, you will find some passages from "simple" ideas to the creation of T'ROI, both in a single version and adapted to multiple uses and multiple scenarios.

 This is why I love when people make up and draw things with the collaboration of those who really experience difficulties.

-We all need help: on their own, "simple" things like this chair often don't even come to mind.
+We all need help: alone, "simple" things like this chair often don't even occur to us.